The art of fly-tying

 The club organises a series of events throughout the calendar year, ranging from talks and demonstrations by guest speakers, who are well-known personalities in the fishing fraternity to individual instruction for beginners.
-We also have two friendly competitions, one off the bank and one from the boat, with trophies and prizes, for members and guests.
 Sometimes we are invited to demonstrate fly-tying at country fares and local events.

 We are commited to a programme of skill development at all levels.
 The club has a number of competent instructors who are happy to assist beginners and improvers alike in mastering the basic skills of fly-tying.
 There is also some guidance on how to fish the flies successfully.

 In 2022, starting on Monday 17th January, at the 3-Counties Hotel, Belmont; the Hereford Branch will be launching a new scheme under the auspices of the Fly Dressers Guild, which will be based on a national standard and offer the opportunity for participants to achieve awards at bronze, silver and gold levels.
 The aim of the Awards Scheme is to encourage participants to improve their fly tying skills at their own pace, through a structured learning plan with progressive goals.
 The Scheme is meant to be informative, enjoyable and encourage camaraderie and co-operation between those who are taking part.

 Club business is conducted in a convivial and friendly manner with easy access to information and guidance on all types of fly-fishing.
 The combined membership has a wealth of information, on how and where to fish, which is freely available for those who need it.

 Club meetings are held every 3rd Monday of the month at the 3-Counties hotel Belmont, Hereford HR2 7BP.

 Beginners Course – Starts on Monday 21st January 2019 and will run for 6 weeks.